 The Wildflower Garden is free and open to the public year-round for walking, bird watching, and peaceful contemplation.

-When we speak of natives, we mean plants that were growing in the U.S.A. before the earliest settlers arrived from Europe.
+When we speak of natives, we mean plants that were growing in the North America before the earliest settlers arrived from Europe.
 These settlers brought with them hay to feed their livestock which was chock full of seeds that were native to Europe.
-Ever since that time we have been planting non-native plants for what seemed perfectly good reasons. well-known examples include Japanese knotweed to feed the pandas at the zoo (it is not a bamboo!); kudzu for erosion; burning bush because of its lovely autumnal color; Asian honeysuckle to feed the humming birds.
+Ever since that time we have been planting non-native plants for what seemed perfectly good reasons.
+Well-known examples include Japanese knotweed to feed the pandas at the zoo (it is not a bamboo!); kudzu for erosion; burning bush because of its lovely autumnal color; Asian honeysuckle to feed the humming birds.
 The list is endless.

 Unfortunately, these alien plants are rarely useful to our native wildlife.
 None provide food for caterpillars.
-The Asian bush honeysuckle which the robins love, does not have the calories necessary for them to survive the winter!
+The Asian bush honeysuckle, which the robins love, does not have the calories necessary for them to survive the winter!
 Most insect herbivores can only eat plants which share their evolution.
 Good examples are milkweeds for monarchs, parsley family for swallowtail butterflies.